Estimating the Potential of Program Repair Search Spaces with Commit Analysis: Terminology

-\textbf{Search Space of Repair System:} Let us assume a repair system $r$ with certain repair strategies and scope of ingredients.
-When a program is given as the input, the search space of $r$ is the set of all patches that $r$ can generate for the program given the strategies and ingredients \cite{martinez2015mining}.
+\textbf{Search Space of Repair Approach:} Let us assume a repair approach $r$ with certain repair strategies and a scope of ingredients.
+When a program is given as the input, the search space of $r$ is the set of all patches that $r$ can generate given the strategies and scope of ingredients \cite{martinez2015mining}.